Jipok/Jauth/README.md

     LoginFrom = ""
     # If true, authorization will be disabled.
 Jauth will act as ssl-proxy
     NoAuth = false
+    # List of users who will be allowed to use site.
+    # The rest will get NotInWhitelist.html
+    # If empty, then defaults TelegramUsers+Authorized_keys and values bellow will be used
+    Whitelist = []
+    # Same format as for SSH.AuthorizedKeys, but this ones will be added only to this domain whitelist
+    AuthorizedKeys = ""
+    # Same format as for default TelegramUsers, but this ones will be added only to this domain whitelist
+    TelegramUsers = {"@PerDomainUser" = ""}
 ```

 # Thanks to